RajiaRani/RajiaRani/README.md

 Hi, I'm <b>Rajia Rani</b>

-I come from a non-traditional background, transitioning from Chemistry to Artificial Intelligence.

 For 4+ years, I taught Chemistry and mentored students in Math and Science.
 This experience helped me develop strong analytical thinking and the ability to break down complex problems step by step.

 In 2023, I transitioned into Artificial Intelligence — and never looked back.